giuseppeg/giuseppeg.github.com/_posts/2019-11-27-use-the-cdn.md

 ## Not a React blog post

-This blog post is not about React vs. jQuery but rather about our bundles' size and Content Delivery Networks.
+This blog post is not about React vs. jQuery but rather about our bundles size and Content Delivery Networks.

 The other day I was visiting an older site – one of the many out there – built with a classic SSR + jQuery stack.
 Loading felt a bit slow so I couldn't resist to open up the dev tools' Network tab and take a look.